wyntonfranklin/purdm-web-app/README.md

 # PURDM - Your Own Expense Manager (wfexpenses)

-PURDM is a open source expense manager host it yourself solution.
-It allows you to host and expense manager that you can access via web and mobile application.
+Purrrr...diem.
+PURDM is a open source expense manager/host it yourself solution web application.
+It allows you to host your own expense manager that you can access via web and mobile application.
 This means you have full control of your data and not some other company.
+You can delete your application and all your data will be gone.
+Keep companies out of your business with PURDM.

 ![screenshot](./screenshots/screenshot_001.png)